1414213/scwin2/README.md

 ## Creating Keymaps
 The JSON file defines an `Map` object:
-- Field `Name` specifies the inputmap's name.&ensp;This is optional
+- Field `Name` specifies the inputmap's name.
+This is optional
-- Field `ActionMaps` contains Maps to be applied, similar to Steam Input's action sets.&ensp;Each Map *must* contain a name
+- Field `ActionMaps` contains Maps to be applied, similar to Steam Input's action sets.
+Each Map *must* contain a name
-- Field `InputMap` defines the keymap.&ensp;Each contained field is some input on the controller which is assigned a simulated hardware.
+- Field `InputMap` defines the keymap.
+Each contained field is some input on the controller which is assigned a simulated hardware.

-Each simulated input must include the `$type` field.&ensp;All other fields are optional and will be given a default value if omitted.&ensp;The value shown to the right of the field is its default value.
+Each simulated input must include the `$type` field.
+All other fields are optional and will be given a default value if omitted.
+The value shown to the right of the field is its default value.

 ### Button
-Any type beginning with the name "Button" is a type of a button type.&ensp;Any button type can be assigned to a field with "Button" listed as its default value and any such field will default to a button which simulates no input.&ensp;Any button can simulate a press, release, and tap (press and then release).
+Any type beginning with the name "Button" is a type of a button type.
+Any button type can be assigned to a field with "Button" listed as its default value and any such field will default to a button which simulates no input.
+Any button can simulate a press, release, and tap (press and then release).

 ### ButtonAction
 ```